michael-fa/thaw-modloader/readme.md

 Use mods in Tony Hawk's American Wasteland.
 This is the same like it's available for other popular games.
 Its like any other .ASI loader.
-(Modding support (script hooking) is not ready and we got everything on hold now.)

-*IMPORTANT* Right now, I am not working with thaw -> but im still developing my multiplayer mod.
-Unless someone else knows his stuff and reverses the game on its own, or has something for thaw done yet there's no mod currently developed or at least working for/with this as far as I know, except my special meter keeper.

 :wrench: How to install modloader
 -------------------